Together, we can reduce pet homelessness and animal suffering

 What are the Asilomar Accords?

 In August 2004, a group of animal welfare industry leaders, including our former President and CEO Bob Rohde and our former Vice President of Finance and Administration John Nagy, convened at Asilomar in Pacific Grove, Calif., for the purpose of building bridges across varying philosophies, developing relationships and creating goals focused on significantly reducing the euthanasia of healthy and treatable companion animals in the United States.
 This group of innovators developed the Asilomar Accords, a document that aims to cut through the rhetoric of “no kill” vs. “open admission” shelters and to dispel the murkiness of what defines adoptable animals.

 To achieve this, the team developed standardized statistical recordkeeping and reporting that shelters could adopt for accurate reporting of data.
 Having standard language and criteria that all shelters can use helps us compare the work that we do at the Dumb Friends League with other shelters locally and nationally.

 Where the Dumb Friends League stands

 For a number of years, we have collected and reported our statistics according to this nationally recognized formula.
-We measure our progress, in part, through the “live release rate,” which is based on all the cats and dogs we receive, regardless of their age, temperament or physical condition.
 In fiscal year 2017 (July 1, 2016, to June 30, 2017), 19,413 pets were adopted, reunited or transferred to placement partners.
-At the end of fiscal year 2017, our live release rate was 90% for all cats and dogs, and 100% for healthy cats and dogs.
+At the end of fiscal year 2017, we placed 100% of healthy and safe cats, dogs and horses.